 The support code for Axiom, DOM4J, JDOM2, and XOM is integrated into the main JAR files for Saxon-PE and Saxon-EE, but (unlike the case of DOM) it is not activated unless the object model is registered with the Configuration.
-This is done automatically if the relevant classes are found on the classpath.
-If object models other than these are to be supported, the implementation must either be included it in the relevant section of the configuration file, or it must be nominated to the configuration using the method registerExternalObjectModel().
+To activate support for one of these models, the implementation must either be included in the relevant section of the configuration file, or it must be nominated to the configuration using the method registerExternalObjectModel().

 Each supported object model is represented in Saxon by a TreeModel object, which in the case of external object

 models will also be an instance of ExternalObjectModel.
 The

 construct an instance of the model from SAX input.
 The